marwendoukh/CheerTrip-iOS/README.md

 # CheerTrip-iOS
-A mobile app to gather customer feedback
+A mobile app to gather customer feedback for the CheerTrip project